Cognitive Foundations

 Second edition

-Revisions to first edition version: Chapter edited throughout for clarity.
+Second edition revisions by Pria Daniel: Chapter edited throughout for clarity.
 Section on Controlling Attention added.
 Sections on Divided Attention and Multitasking condensed and added to Controlling Attention.
 Box about Attention-Deficit/Hyperactivity Disorder (ADHD) added.
 Learning Objectives, Key Takeaways, Exercises, and Glossary added.

 Cover photo by chuttersnap on Unsplash.